dsietz/pbd/README.md

 ## What's New

-Here's whats new in 0.0.6:
+Here's whats new in 0.0.7:

 This project and codebase for this crate has change
-1. Updated Data Usage Agreement feature
-   - actix-web middleware now checks the uri of the DUA to ensure they are valid (issue #14)
+1. Introduced the concept of Data Tracker Chains
+   - MarkerChain traits (issue #17)

 ## Features

 - Data Usage Agreements
+- Data Tracker Chain

 ## About